1.1 States and Observables#

 Overview#

 Quantum mechanics begins with the simplest system: a single two-level particle, the qubit.
-What does it mean to describe a quantum system, and how do we formalize physical observables?
 This unit develops the mathematical language — state vectors in Hilbert space, Hermitian operators, and the Bloch sphere — that encodes all quantum information about a qubit.

 Topics#